 These emotional impacts are called transitions.
 They come in three stages.
-What has cost investors millions if not billions of dollars, and led Travis Kalanick to resign, is Uber’s inability to manage these emotional transitions.
+And what has led Travis Kalanick to resign, and has cost investors millions if not billions of dollars, is Uber’s inability to manage these emotional transitions.

 Transitions come in three stages: Separation, Threshold, and Consolidation.
-These stages are important to anybody who is working to create something new and especially important for disruptive startups.
+These stages are important to anybody who is building something new.

 For example, we all know now how Amazon, Airbnb, and Uber work.
 But once upon a time all three were radical, untried new business models.
-As well as implementing the physical and contractual elements of the new businesses, founders had manage the emotional and psychological transitions of customers, employees, and investors: to encourage them to engage with the new ways of doing things.
+As well as implementing the physical and contractual elements of the businesses, founders had manage the emotional and psychological transitions of customers, employees, and investors: to convince them to engage with new ways of doing things.

 Step by step they had to: